 - Estuarine and coastal carbon fluxes and processes, including exchanges with open ocean, terrestrial, and atmospheric reservoirs

-- Water column and seafloor ecological and biogeochemical processes and associated effects on carbon export and the biological pump
+- Water column and seafloor biological and biogeochemical processes and associated effects on carbon export and the biological pump

-- Molecular-level responses of marine organisms (primarily lower trophic levels, including plankton, mollusks, etc.) to their changing environment
+- Molecular-level responses of marine organisms to their changing environment